Case Update: UK Parent Company Liability

 Accordingly, UK parent companies must take care when taking direct responsibility over the implementation of group-wide policies.

-Although the case has not yet been decided at trial, UK-domiciled parent companies should consider the following steps to reduce its to the operations of their foreign-based subsidiaries:
+Although the case has not yet been decided at trial, UK-domiciled parent companies should consider the following steps to reduce its legal exposure to the operations of their foreign-based subsidiaries:

 - Taking care when issuing public statements or reports and not assuming responsibility over group-wide standards.